3D Sand Printing

 Materials We Cast with 3D Printed Molds

-Our industrial 3D sand printed molds support a wide range of alloys:
+Our industrial 3D sand printed molds support a wide range of alloys.
+All materials are verified using in-house spectrometers to ensure composition accuracy.

 • Aluminum alloys (319, C355, A356) — lightweight and corrosion-resistant